 - Recognize when you have a marketing partner that is doing their best to include you in their process and get your insight.
 Help them help you.

-- Don’t expect your marketing partners to execute every piece of feedback you give for tactics and messaging—respect that they will weave it in based on: how it fits within the overall strategy (that hopefully everyone has already agreed to); their knowledge of customer needs; their own skills and best practices.
+- Don’t expect your marketing partners to execute every piece of feedback you give for tactics and messaging.
+Respect that they will weave it in based on: a) how it fits within the overall strategy (that hopefully everyone has already agreed to); b) their knowledge of customer needs; c) their own skills and best practices.

 - If you feel the urge to push through an “order” for a marketing tactic, consider the marketing function as you would other functions such as Legal or Finance.
-You don’t give “orders” to those groups do you?
-If you feel something critical is missing from the marketing plan, raise your concerns and make your case respectfully.
+You don’t give orders to those groups, do you?
+If you feel something critical is missing from the marketing plan, simply raise your concerns and make your case respectfully.

-- Come up with a list of best practices from both traditional marketing and sales perspectives and develop training forums that allow each mindset to “sell” the other on why their philosophies are good for business.
-Include a “Did You Know” element where both teams share trivia on competencies that they feel can enlighten others.
+- Come up with a list of best practices from both traditional marketing and sales perspectives, and develop training forums that allow each mindset to “sell” the other on why their philosophies are good for business.

-- Help ensure the marketing team has budget and resources to give the sales team direct support that will help them be strategic in their approach, to move prospects through the funnel or deepen relationships with clients, while at the same time ensuring everyone is crystal clear on the strategy.
+- Help ensure the marketing team has budget & resources to help the sales team to be strategic in their approach and to deepen relationships with both prospects and clients.
+And don’t forget to make sure everyone is crystal clear on the strategy.

-All this said, the root of the problem for teams still struggling with Sales and Marketing alignment and partnership often lies in the fact that the company hires separate leaders, treating them as separate functions from the get go.
-So, here are some additional suggestions for the Executive team:
+All this said, the root of the problem for some teams still struggling with Sales and Marketing alignment and partnership may be that the company hires separate leaders, treating them as separate functions.

 - Proactively bring these two mindsets together from the beginning.
-Organize strategic working sessions with both Marketing and Sales hats on and set a foundation early for shared accountability, a diligent focus on the customer and outcomes, and mutual respect.
+Organize strategic working sessions with both Marketing and Sales hats on and set a foundation early for: 1) shared accountability, 2) a diligent focus on the customer and outcomes, and 3) mutual respect.

-- Be the voice of integration; make it a requirement from top to bottom, whether people are working in the ideation stage, on decisions about significant technology investments or when putting pen to paper to write sales copy.
+- Be the voice of integration.
+Make it a requirement whether people are working in the ideation stage, on decisions about significant technology investments, or when putting pen to paper to write sales copy.

 - Compensate and reward for integration and shared accountability.
-Perhaps do some research and modeling to decide how the needle may move with vs. without industry best practices applied.
+If necessary, do some research and modeling to decide how the needle may move with vs. without industry best practices applied.

 - If you have a large organization with multiple locations, budget for marketers to travel to field offices and for those on the front lines to visit the headquarters.
 Also invest in insight-gathering tools and processes as well as group collaboration and sharing.
 Many tools are available to align Sales and Marketing mindsets, but it still takes an investment and a culture that says “This is important to our customer’s success!”.

-This is obviously not an all-encompassing list of complaints or suggestions, and is not meant to be a sweeping stereotypical view of how Sales and Marketing teams behave.
+This is not meant to be a sweeping stereotypical view of how Sales and Marketing teams behave…

-The point is: In B2B it is all about the customer and sales results, and yet the personality traits, skills and motivations are often completely different for those responsible or involved in the activities that move prospects to action.
-More companies should recognize as well as embrace this reality, and adopt philosophies in the business planning stage to ensure that Sales and Marketing as well as every other department in the company are united, with a diligent eye on the customer and business outcomes.
+The personality traits, skills and motivations of those responsible or involved in the activities that move prospects to action, are often completely different.
+Recognize as well as embrace this reality, and simply adopt philosophies in the business planning stage to ensure that Sales and Marketing (as well as every other department in the company) are united, with a diligent eye on the customer and business outcomes.